 1. What is the Kentucky Health Information Exchange (KHIE)?

 KHIE is a robust, interoperable health information exchange network.
-More than 100 hospitals and over 2600 ambulatory healthcare locations are connected through KHIE.
-This represents 6600 data feeds that offer healthcare providers secure access to essential patient health information from multiple sources.
+All Kentucky hospitals and over 6600 ambulatory healthcare locations are connected through KHIE.
+This represents 16,000 data feeds that offer healthcare providers secure access to essential patient health information from multiple sources.
 The value is recognized at the point of care, when healthcare providers can quickly access a comprehensive, more holistic view of a patient’s health history.
 KHIE is a tool that, if utilized, could support improved health outcomes and reduce healthcare costs in Kentucky, including in the Commonwealth’s rural areas.

 KHIE is a secure, interoperable electronic network that supports the statewide exchange of patient health information among healthcare providers across the commonwealth.
 The KHIE system is HIPAA compliant and offers multiple levels of security to ensure patient privacy and confidentiality.
 It is designed to national standards to ensure interoperability among different health records systems.
 Thus, Participants with certified electronic health record technology can access, locate, and share needed patient health information with other Participants.